 - use your details so that we can communicate with you by email or phone

-- use data provided by completing psychometric questionnaires to prepare a report which summarises your personality profile.
+- use data provided by completing psychometric questionnaires to prepare a report which summarises your personality, ability and/or competency profile.
 This may include showing how your responses compare to those of a comparison or norm group, so that your profile can be interpreted fairly and objectively

 - use data provided by respondents completing 360⁰ feedback to provide an external view of an individual’s behaviours and performance

 - use feedback requested during 360⁰ from colleagues, peers and patients to support the revalidation process for hospital doctors and GPs

 - use data provided by your employer that is combined with employee engagement survey responses to produce anonymised aggregate responses that identify themes and patterns within an organisations culture and/or performance

 - use demographic data gathered when you take part in an employee engagement survey to help an organisation measure and improve their employees’ experiences at work and the organisation’s performance